Are huskies dangerous? – The Ultimate truth

 This dominance test can be seen in a lot of different actions and behavior and needs to be understood and addressed right from when you bring him home.

-Huskies are a pack dog that needs to know who is boss, a clear hierarchical system is needed in your household and your husky HAS to know he’s at the bottom.
+Huskies are pack dog that needs to know who is boss, a clear hierarchical system is needed in your household and your husky HAS to know he’s at the bottom.

-Any kind of jumping up, biting too hard, boisterous behavior needs to be solved with immediate training.
+Any kind of jumping up, biting too hard, or boisterous behavior needs to be solved with immediate training.
 It’s a mistake to think this is “ok because they are a puppy” Once your husky is fully grown to be 60lbs jumping up and biting will be a big issue.

 A husky who thinks he’s the boss, will for sure cause many issues in your home.